eigerco/pallet-move/doc/final-design.md

 ----------------------------------------------------------------

 ### Method `mvm_estimateGasExecuteScript`
-Estimate gas for executing a Move script.
+Estimate gas and weight cost for executing a Move script.

 **Parameters**